ana-oprea/IntroductionToRobotics/README.md

 1. When powering up a game, a greeting message should be shown for a few moments.
 2. Should contain roughly the following categories:
   a) Start game, starts the initial level of your game
-  b) Highscore (TODO: values not yet saved in eeprom):
+  b) Highscore:
     * Initially, we have 0.
     * Update it when the game is done.
 Highest possible score should be achieved by starting at a higher level.
     * Save the top 5+ values in EEPROM with name and score.
   c) Settings:
     * Enter name.
 The name should be shown in highscore.
 Maybe somewhere else, as well?
-    * Difficulty (saved to EEPROM)
+    * Difficulty
-    * LCD contrast control (not yet saved in EEPROM)
+    * LCD contrast control
-    * LCD brightness control (mandatory, must change LED wire that’s directly connected to 5v) (not yet saved to EEPROM)
+    * LCD brightness control (mandatory, must change LED wire that’s directly connected to 5v)
-    * Matrix brightness control (see function setIntesnity from the ledControl library) (not yet saved to EEPROM)
+    * Matrix brightness control (see function setIntesnity from the ledControl library)
-    * Sounds on or off (not yet saved to EEPROM)
+    * Sounds on or off
     * Extra stuff can include items specific to the game mechanics, or other settings such as chosen theme song etc. Again, save it to eeprom.
   d) About: should include details about the creator(s) of the game.
 At least game name, author and github link or user (use scrolling text?)
-  e) How to play: short and informative description (not yet implemented)
+  e) How to play: short and informative description
 3. While playing the game: display all relevant info
   * Lives
   * Score